marklogic-community/marklogicworkflow/documentation/USING-SUBSCRIPTIONS.md

 ## How it works

 1. A user, or application, creates a new document in MarkLogic - say a Bank Account Opening E-form
-2. A 'Process Subscription' (basically a MarkLogic alert that uses the alert-action-process.xqy action) fires, creating a new Account Opening process document
+2. A 'Process Subscription' (basically a MarkLogic alert that uses the alert-action-process.xqy action) fires, creating a new Account Opening process document, and attaching the account opening form as the InitiatingAttachment attachment
-3. A CPF Domain (set up by enabling/publishing a MarkLogic Workflow BPMN2 model) fires for this document, invoking the Account Opening V1.2 CPF pipeline process
+3. A CPF Domain (set up by enabling/publishing a MarkLogic Workflow BPMN2 model) fires for this process document, invoking the Account Opening V1.2 CPF pipeline process
 4. CPF manages the state transitions and execution of BPMN2 CPF actions throughout the process lifecycle
 5. Process eventually completes (or fails), leaving the process document as an audit record of what happened, with metrics for performance analysis